drink-this/drink-this-backend/README.md

 #### Deployment
 <!-- touch on the sadness that is ruby+python -->
 Since this Rails app also requires Python, both [this Ruby buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-ruby) and [this Python buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-python) are required for deploying to Heroku.
 The Python buildpack **must** be ordered **before** the Ruby buildpack.
 The Python buildpack includes a built in post compile hook, which will run the `bin/post_compile` script included in this app to ensure that Python is built with shared libraries enabled.
 This is required for your local environment as well.
 We have written some [basic instructions for installing Python](https://github.com/drink-this/drink-this-backend/wiki/Python-pyenv-Installation), but these may not work for all environments.
-The app requires Python 3.9.6.
+The app requires Python 3.9.6 configred with shared libraries enabled on install.

 #### Future features
 - Implement GraphQL
-- Using the microservices approach on python, instead of the `gem pycall`
+- Using the microservices approach on python, instead of using PyCall
 - Implement Docker
+- Update the recommendation model to a model-based approach using Python's ML libraries

 #### Contributers
 <!-- each of us with links to github and linked in profiles -->